OnlyPants-com/Project2-CS325/README.md

 ```

 ## Setup
-A conda environment was used for this project, therefore, a conda environment must be created to run the project.
-This environment has all of the required dependencies needed for the project to run (hopefully).
+A conda environment was used for this project, therefore, a conda environment is optional for testing.
+A better option is to use the Docker container

 ```
 conda env create -f requirements.yml